CHREC/drseus/README.md

     * Navigate to http://localhost:8000 in your web browser

 Before using DrSEUs for the first time, you must first run "scripts/install_dependencies.sh" then run "scripts/setup_environment.sh"

+Adding support for new architectures:

+* Create a new debugger that extends jtag class (use src/jtag/bdi.py or src/jtag/openocd.py as a guide)
+* Define injection targets as json file (use src/targets/a9.json or src/targets/p2020.json as a guide)
+    * Any modifications to the jtag.json or simics.json in src/targets/a9/ or src/targets/p2020/ requires running scripts/merge.py to regenerate src/targets/a9.json and src/targets/p2020.json as only these files are used by DrSEUs
+    * If architecture does not require Simics or jtag specific behavior (e.g. only adding jtag support), only the top level "targets" dictionary is required to be defined
+* Modify __init__() in src/fault_injectory.py to use your new debugger class
+* In order to automatically detect USB devices, find_devices() in src/jtag/__init__.py will need to be modified to detect the corresponding VENDOR_ID and MODEL_ID
+* In order for DrSEUs to automatically spawn child processes for injecting on multiple hardware devices in parallel (without invoking drseus.py for each device), support must be added to injection_campaign() in src/utilities.py
+* Additional modifications for adding a new device to Simics:
+    * Modify __init__() in src/simics/__init__.py to use the new board's name for the new architecture
+    * Modify launch_simics() in src/simics/__init__.py to properly initialize the new device in Simics